fallingflow/JoyRecorder/README.md

 <img src="https://raw.githubusercontent.com/fallingflow/JoyRecorder/refs/heads/main/screenshots/recording.PNG">

 - Recording
-    - Press space bar to start recording
+    - Press space bar to start recording with current settings
     - Display the current recording status in red text
     - Press space bar again to stop recording
     - The file name is saved in the format of the current date and time (hour-minute-second)